sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/training_ort_api.rst

   but it could be L1 or L2 penalty as well with :class:`ElasticLearningPenalty
   <onnxcustom.training.sgd_learning_penalty.ElasticLearningPenalty>`.

-These part can easily be replaced by the same pieces implemented in :epkg:`pytorch`.
+These parts can easily be replaced by the same pieces implemented in :epkg:`pytorch`.
 That's what wrapper class :epkg:`ORTModule` offers except it starts from a :epkg:`pytorch` model then converted into ONNX.
 That's what shows example